facundoolano/advenjure/README.md

 Text adventures consist mainly of moving around rooms and interacting with items through verb commands such as GO, LOOK, TAKE, etc.

-Items are represented by Clojure records in advenjure. the `advenjure.items/make` function takes a name, a description and a set of key-value pairs to customize behavior.
+Items are represented by maps in advenjure. the `advenjure.items/make` function takes a name, a description and a set of key-value pairs to customize behavior.
 For example: